C1QTNF5: Clinical significance

 A mutation in the C1QTNF5 gene causes late-onset retinal degeneration.

 More specifically, a single missense mutation (S163R) in the encoded C1QTNF5 protein causes the Late-onset retinal degeneration disease(L-ORD).

 Retinal degeneration is a genetic disorder that originates from the retina, a thin layer located towards the back part of the eye that senses for light.
-C1QTNF5 gene associated with L-ORD leads to poor eye sight in dim to dark light which eventually evolves into night blindness known as nyctalopia.
+C1QTNF5 gene associated with L-ORD leads to poor eyesight in dim to dark light which eventually evolves into night blindness known as nyctalopia.

 The mutation in the S163R is found in the globular c1q domain.
 C1q domain binds to ligands throughout the body that help boost immune responses.
 The C1q protein can distinguish the different types of potential bacteria and virus ligands that can bind to the C1q domain.
 When there is a mutation in the C1q protein the globular subunits within the C1q that contain binding cites for immune lignands become halted causing L-ORD which can lead to retinal pigment epithelium failure.
 Retinal pigment epithelium (RPE) helps absorb light through binding to photoreceptors helping to regulate light exposure.

-Origin

 S163R mutation in the C1QTNF5 protein is an autosomal dominant disorder that is genetically inherited by one parent being a carrier for the mutation.
 Those affected do not begin to see symptoms such as (trouble adjusting to dark or dim areas) until their 40's and early 50's, the reason for the delay in S163 mutation in the C1QTNF5 protein is still unknown, hence the name for the eye disorder Late -onset retinal degeneration beginning in a person's late stages of life.